charliecalvert/CloudNotes/Assignments/Docker/DockerElfCode.md

 Load it: **sshadd**

-While we are at it, get your .gitconfig as well:
+While we are at it, type **cd** to get to your home directory and copy your .gitconfig into the home directory of your container.
+Again, you will have to put in your IP address:

     scp bcuser@000.000.00.00:/home/bcuser/.gitconfig .